Restoring RV Decals in 5 Easy Steps

 Wash

 Finally, wash your decal with clean water and let it dry.
-Hopefully, it should appear in a neat, uniform color.
-It should also feel smooth.
+Hopefully, it should appear neat and uniform in color and feel smooth.
 If not, repeat the process.

 3) Use Shoe Polish